aws-samples/aws-appsync-calorie-tracker-workshop/3_appsync_stack/README.md

   ```
 - When the CloudFormation stack is completed successfully, you will have your resolvers configured.

-### Step 3: Create Lambda Function
-We will create the Lambda function which will be executed every time user logs an activity in the app, using DynamoDB streams.
-This function will update the User Aggregate table with the calories.
-If the activity category is either Food or Drink, it will add the calories to the 'caloriesConsumed' field for the user.
-If the activity category is Exercise, it will add the calories to the 'caloriesBurned' field for the user.

-[TODO: Finish rest of the steps]

-### Step 4: Implement Vue.js web front end using Amplify

-### Step 5: Deploy Vue.js front end

-### Step 6: Test

 ## License Summary
 This sample code is made available under a modified MIT license.
 See the LICENSE file.